 Project selection process

-Every spring, non-profit organizations can submit a specific project to be featured in the calendar.
+Every spring, charities can submit a specific project to be featured in the calendar.
 Organizations can apply through an online process.
-In 2019, we received 119 applications.
+Application Process

 First stage of selection

 Based on the online applications, we determine which organizations meet the prescribed quality standards and criteria to be considered as suitable partners.
-Requirements include registration as a not-for profit organization, transparency and the sustainability of their objectives.
-Requirements for partner organisations
+Requirements include registration as Registered Canadian Charities, transparency and the sustainability of their objectives.
+Requirements for partner organizations

 Second stage of selection